 In order to prevent fires due to overcurrents and short circuits, protective measures are absolutely crucial.
 In this lesson you will learn how to choose fuses and circuit breakers and where to install them.

-Learn the proper way to install cables in order to protect them from chafing and physical stress
+Learn the proper way to install conductors in order to protect them from chafing and physical stress

 In this lesson we will apply what we have learned in this module to the special case of high output alternators.
 As we will see, there are quite a lot of things to consider.